pukhraj1002/Adapt-Ed/README.md

 4. **Follow Installation Instructions (for Chrome Extensions)**:
    For Chrome extensions, follow the installation instructions provided on the platform to integrate the desired accessibility features into your browsing experience.

-## Contributors

-The Adapt-Ed project is made possible by contributions from various individuals.
-Explore the list of contributors on [GitHub](https://github.com/rahulkarda/hackwave_nextgencoders/graphs/contributors).

----

-Thank you for joining us in our mission to create a more inclusive digital environment with Adapt-Ed!
-If you have any feedback or suggestions, we'd love to hear from you.